brenns10/brennan.io/projects.md

 tracking) in a high-level lanugage, which is much easier to understand and extend than C.

-A GitHub link will be available once the project report is submitted, April 27.
+A GitHub link will be available once the project report is graded, sometime after April 27.

 ### `yams` -- YAMS: Awesome MIPS Server